Welcome to On Humans!

 I got hooked on philosophy during my high school years in Finland.
 I then studied Philosophy and Psychology at Oxford before specialising in Chinese Philosophy at Peking University (北大).

 After graduating, I turned to more general questions about the human condition.
-My academic publications investigate topics like the neuroscience of culture, the psychology of inequality, and the philosophy of human nature.
+My academic publications investigate the neuroscience of culture, the psychology of inequality, and the philosophy of human nature.
 I’ve also written for larger audiences about the fallacies of modern Darwinism and the lifeways of hunter-gatherers.